WVIB: History

 The station began in 1971 as WSHN-FM in Fremont, Michigan, which for many years featured a country format (as "Fun Country 100 FM") oriented toward Fremont and Newaygo County.
-The WSHN calls stand for Stuart and Helene Noordyk, the station's original owners.
+The WSHN calls, shared with WSHN (1550 AM), stood for Stuart and Helene Noordyk, the station's original owners.

-In January 2002, the Noordyks were granted a construction permit to change WSHN-FM's city of license from Fremont to Holton and move into the Muskegon market (WSHN-AM 1550 remained in Fremont and remains owned by Noordyk to this day).
-The following month, "Fun Country 100" became "The New Sunny FM" with a Hot AC format.
+In January 2002, the Noordyks were granted a construction permit to change WSHN-FM's city of license from Fremont to Holton and move into the Muskegon market (WSHN AM remained in Fremont).
+The following month, "Fun Country 100" became "The New Sunny FM" with a hot AC format.
 The station chose the name "The New Sunny FM" to evoke memories of WSNX's days as "Sunny FM" during the 1980s and 1990s.
 The intention was to provide a "grown-up" version of "Sunny FM", without hip hop and rap music and with classic 1980s and 1990s hits mixed in.
 However, the revamped "Sunny FM" was a ratings failure.

-In February 2004, Tony "Boomer" Burke, former on-air talent for Grand Rapids active rock station WKLQ and South Bend's CHR/Top 40 station U-93 WNDV, was hired as Program Director and Weekday Afternoon Host for "Sunny-FM".
-"Boomer"'s duties also included heading up the other Noordyk stations (WEFG, WLCS, WSHN-AM).
-In an attempt to push the station into direct competition with WSNX, WSHN's music format quickly evolved from Hot AC to CHR/Top 40, aiming directly at teens and young adults just in time for summer.
+In February 2004, Tony "Boomer" Burke, former on-air talent for Grand Rapids active rock station WKLQ and South Bend's CHR/Top 40 station U-93 WNDV, was hired as program director and weekday afternoon host for "Sunny-FM".
+"Boomer"'s duties also included heading up the other Noordyk stations (WEFG-FM, WLCS, WSHN AM).
+In an attempt to push the station into direct competition with WSNX, WSHN-FM's music format quickly evolved from Hot AC to CHR/Top 40, aiming directly at teens and young adults just in time for summer.